7 Satisfying MSN Careers Nurse Leaders Should Consider

 You know that a Master of Science in Nursing (MSN) degree can expand your knowledge base and potentially lead to additional career opportunities.
 But you’re still curious about the types of nursing jobs you can qualify for with an MSN.

-To help answer that, we asked Joan Rich, Vice President of Nursing at Rasmussen College, to provide more information.
+To help answer that, we asked Joan Rich, Vice President of Nursing at Rasmussen University, to provide more information.

 What can you do with a master’s degree in nursing?